Smooth terrains¶

 Since every mesh will have its own textures, another technique that comes in handy is Octahedral Compression.
 These normals are world-space, and encoding them in a texture naively would require 3 bytes per pixel (for X, Y, Z).
 With octahedral compression, we trade off a bit of quality for a much smaller size of 2 bytes per pixels.

-Rendering on the GPU¶
+Rendering on the GPU

 This feature is very expensive, so it is possible to run it on the graphics card if it supports Vulkan.
-This is enabled by checking run on GPU
+This is enabled by checking run on GPU in the terrain's inspector.

 Limitations:

-- GPU normalmaps currently don't support edited voxels.
+• GPU normalmaps currently don't support edited voxels.
 Edited areas will fallback using the CPU.

-is the only one supporting it at the moment.
+• The generator you're using must support a shader variant using GLSL.
+VoxelGeneratorGraph is the only one supporting it at the moment.
 Some of its nodes don't have support for it.